-Development Scientists assist the Development Lead in updating the PSR to version 2.
+Development Testers assist the Development Lead in updating the PSR to version 2.
 Version 2 of the PSR, along with its Appendix, documents the status of project tasks, cost, schedule, risks, and actions at the conclusion of the Design phase.
 Refer to PSR guidelines in DG-5.2 and DG-5.2.A.

+The Development Lead leads the preparation of the Gate 4 Review presentation.
 The presentation slide package is the Gate 4 Document (G4D).
 The G4D is prepared by the Development Lead, Development Scientists, Development Testers, and Development Programmers, in accordance with G4D guidelines DG-8.4.
 DG-8.4.A provides G4D slide templates that can be adapted for the project's G4D.
 The G4D developers should examine the DPP to determine whether the Gate 4 Review objectives, entry criteria, exit criteria and/or CLI have been tailored.
 If so, the G4D slide templates must be adapted to accommodate the tailoring.